-A study on indigo and Kurume-kasuri during a research trip to Japan to work with local textile professionals.
+Serie of yarns and ropes.
+Study on indigo and Kurume-kasuri during a research trip to Japan.

 Indigo: Sharing blue is a shared heritage project about indigo and its use for textile techniques that originated in Japan and in the Netherlands in period 1650 from 1850 (Edo period and part of the Dutch East India Company period).
 At that time the use of blue dye was immensely popular in both countries.
 Indigo came from Asia to the Netherlands and spread all over Europe.
 In Japan indigo is still being used, in Europe dying with indigo disappeared with the invention of a synthetic dye.

 Now a day crafts are still imbedded in society in Japan, it is a part of its traditional culture, but the crafts are not being reinvented.
 In the Netherlands knowledge of techniques is slowly disappearing, but there is plenty of innovation.
 This crafts exchange is a great opportunity for both cultures to learn from each other.